 On your own

 Walk or drive our 90 acre grounds during visiting hours, 8:30 am to 4:30 pm daily.
 Entrance is free to individual members of the public.
-Please note that tour buses and other large vehicles are not permitted without advance arrangements; access fees apply for all groups.
+All groups must be accompanied by cemetery staff.

 - Our full-color, 17” x 20” map is an indispensable guide to more than 50 special features of the cemetery.
 Purchase at the cemetery office during business hours (Monday through Friday, 8:30 am to 4 pm, closed major holidays) or at the Philipsburg Manor museum shop across the street from the cemetery’s south gate.
 Purchase now through www.sleepyhollowgiftsonline.com.